-A virtual choir, also known as an online or home choir is a singing group of members who join in from separate places on one virtual meeting platform.
+A virtual choir, also known as an online or home choir is a singing group of members who join in from separate places on one virtual meeting platform or through specialized virtual choir software.
 Choirs serve different purposes.
 Some are held for religious reasons while others honor a member or celebrate an occasion.

 Some choirs coordinate with members to go live once everyone has joined the meeting link, or others record their parts and send it digitally.
 The recordings are collated and pieced together to form a choral performance.
 Virtual choirs differ from congregational choirs in that rehearsals and playbacks are done online rather than in person.
 Although the idea of virtual choirs isn’t exactly new, there was an increase in the number of virtual choir productions during the COVID-19 lockdown, the most notable being Simon Lubkowski’s The Collective Virtual Choir set up in March 2020.

 2. What Software is Used to Create Virtual Choirs?

 Creating a virtual choir takes a lot of post-production work and hours.
 You’ll need to edit tracks, mix the audio, and sync video clips to the tracks received to make sure start and finish times match for all singers involved.
 You’ll need the following hardware and virtual choir software to create an online performance;

 - Desktop or laptop: a wider screen helps you confirm the layout of the video and how many faces can be compacted into the viewing window.